-- PV Charge Priority: Enable this setting to prioritize Solar for charging batteries. - PV Charge Power (kW): The maximum charge power from PV. - PV Charge Priority Stop SOC (%)/Volt (V): The inverter will stop charging the batteries if the battery SOC or Voltage exceeds these limits.

-- Battery Priority Start Time 1-3: Start time for PV Charge Priority setting. - Battery Priority End Time 1-3: End time for PV Charge Priority setting.
+- PV Charge Priority: Enable this setting to prioritize solar for charging batteries. - PV Charge Power (kW): The maximum charge power from PV. - PV Charge Priority Stop SOC (%)/Volt (V): The inverter will stop charging the batteries if the battery SOC or voltage exceeds these limits. - Battery Priority Start Time 1-3: Start time for PV Charge Priority setting. - Battery Priority End Time 1-3: End time for PV Charge Priority setting.

-11.5 DISCHARGE SETTINGS
+11.5 DISCHARGE SETTING

-• Batt Discharge Control: If the inverter communicates with the Lithium battery and is capable of closed-loop communication, select charge control according to "SOC." \ When using Lead-Acid batteries or Lithium batteries without communication, select charge control according to "VOLT."
+Batt Discharge Control: If the inverter communicates with the lithium battery and is capable of closed-loop communication, select charge control according to "SOC."
+When using leadacid batteries or lithium batteries without communication, select charge control according to "VOLT."

-\When using EG4 batteries with the FlexBoss 21 inverter, it is recommended to set the cut-off SOC to 20% to maintain the 80% Depth of Discharge (DOD).
+When using EG4® batteries with the FlexBOSS21 inverter, it is recommended to set the cut-off SOC to 20% to maintain the 80% Depth of Discharge (DOD).

-- Discharge Current Limit(Adc): Sets the discharge limit for lead-acid batteries. - Start Discharge P\import(W): When set to 100, the battery will begin to discharge power to take the loads when the imported power from the grid is higher than 100W. - On-Grid Discharge Cut-Off SOC(%)/Volt(V): Select battery SOC/voltage at which battery bank can take over the load from the grid. - Off-Grid Discharge Cut-Off SOC(%)/Volt(V): Select how low to drain battery bank before going on-grid and allow battery bank to charge.
-With EG4 batteries, do not allow this value to go below 20%.
+- Discharge Current Limit(Adc): Sets the discharge limit for lead-acid batteries. - Start Discharge P\import(W): When set to 100, the battery will begin to discharge power to take the loads when the imported power from the grid is higher than 100W. - On-Grid Discharge Cut-Off SOC(%)/Volt(V): Select battery SOC/voltage rating at which battery bank can take over the load from the grid. - Off-Grid Discharge Cut-Off SOC(%)/Volt(V): Select how low to drain battery bank before going on-grid and allowing battery bank to charge.
+With EG4® batteries, do not allow this value to go below 20%.